shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/insertion-order-frequency-report.md

 Data retention period for this report is 45 days.

 > [!NOTE]
 > To run a report for a custom time frame, set the `start_date` and `end_date` fields in your report request.
-For more details about these fields, see [report-service.md](Report Service).
+For more details about these fields, see [Report Service](report-service.md).

 ## Dimensions